What Is This Plastic Trickery?

 10 – Tag and monitor your plants.
 If you’re growing from seeds, it’s very simple to watch your seeds grow from seedlings to full plants.
 If planting seedlings that you got from the store, place markers in the soil with the name of the plant and the date it was planted.

-A few other things to note as your child starts his/her journey into becoming a gardener.
-Besides doing the basics of gardening, invest in composting and upcycling.
 Being a gardener or just having a love for gardening is also being a steward of the planet.
 We garden because we appreciate nature and the love of living a healthy lifestyle.
 Gardening is therapeutic and resourceful.
 You can plant a bounty of delicious and healthy food to last you for many years or you can grow a garden just for show.
 All it takes are some simple steps to begin your garden and your kids will grow into a love for nature and making healthy choices.

 *photo courtesy of Martha Stewart magazine